private-octopus/picoquic/doc/usage.md

 * server: ./picoquicdemo -p portnumber
   * -p argument tells the program that it is acting as a server
   * HTML root folder is current directory by default. use -w for another folder
+  * keys and certs are specified by -k and -c.
+See -h for more details.
   * exemple: ./picoquicdemo -w ../htmlroot -p 4433

 # QUIC Logging